THE HISTORY BEHIND REDEMPTION AND CACTUS GAME DESIGN, INC.

 Along the way, we continued to get encouraging responses from both the Christian market and the Adventure Game market.
 We previewed the game at the Christian Book Publishers Convention in Nashville in January of 1995 and received a strong response.
 All of the major Christian distributors signed up following the show.
 The GAMA Convention in New Orleans in March of 1995 also went great.

 We began shipping the game in July of 1995.
-Since then we have released numerous expansion sets, the latest being Cloud of Witnesses.
+Since then we have released numerous expansion sets, the latest being Israel's Rebellion.
 Redemption has been endorsed by Focus on the Family, The 700 Club, the Baptist Sunday School Board, Campus Crusade for Christ, and the Salvation Army.

 We look forward to the up coming conventions and tournaments with great anticipation.
 But most of all we look forward to game players enjoying our games.
 More than anything else I believe a game should be fun.
 If I can sum up our mission statement in one sentence it is "to produce fun games with Christian content."